0xpanatagama/gambler-addict/README.md

 ## Acknowledgments

-- Based on concepts from ergodicity economics
+Based on concepts from [ergodicity economics](https://ergodicityeconomics.com/)
-- Inspired by Ole Peters' work on time averaging